Doi Lang

 Western slope: National Park Checkpoint to Army Checkpoint (Km 20.2 - Km 35.1)

 Once through the National Park checkpoint at 20.2 kilometres the immediate habitat is a kilometre of orange orchards for which Fang is famous.
 The road then enters the park proper with scrub, secondary growth and bamboo taking over at about 800 metres altitude.
 As all the speciality species are higher on the mountain few birders stop in this area, but it does holds mid elevation species not found higher, such as Little Cuckoo-Dove, Asian Fairy-bluebird and Ruby-cheeked Sunbird.
 Several kilometres later, having been through a number of hairpin bends the habitat suddenly changes to open pine-oak forest along a couple of ridges with good views of Doi Pha Hom Pok to the east.
 This area is the preferred habitat of Mrs. Hume's Pheasant and Mountain Bamboo Partridge, which are seen regularly.
 Hodgson's Frogmouth occurs also, though only vocal later in the dry season from about March onward.
 From here to the army checkpoint at 35.1 the habitat is a mixture of open dense grassland with stands of scattered oak and pine.
-The undergrowth supports White-bellied Redstart, Rusty-cheeked Scimitar Babbler, White-browed Laughingthrush, Aberrant Bush Warbler and Grey-crowned Warbler.
+The undergrowth supports White-bellied Redstart, Red-eyed Scimitar Babbler, White-browed Laughingthrush, Aberrant Bush Warbler and Grey-crowned Warbler.
 Larger pines should be checked for Giant Nuthatch, and the oaks for Sapphire Flycatcher, Himalayan Cutia and Rufous-backed Sibia among others.
 Odd rarities have turned up, such as Scarlet Finch.
 In recent years, photographers have taken to establishing a number of feeding stations, that vary greatly from year to year, offering the opportunity to see skulking species as they become habituated to being fed - the usual suspects including White-tailed Robin, White-gorgeted Flycatcher, Rufous-gorgeted Flycatcher, Slaty-blue Flycatcher, Silver-eared Laughingthrush and Rufous-bellied Niltava.

 Western slope: Army Checkpoint to summit (Km 35.1 - Km 42.0)